1137882300/homepage/README.md

 ## Analytics

-The website uses Google Analytics 4 for tracking visitor data.
+The website uses multiple analytics solutions:

+1. Google Analytics 4 for tracking visitor data.
 The tracking code is automatically injected into all pages during build time through the `astro.config.mjs` configuration:

 ```javascript
 // astro.config.mjs